Empowered-Services

 Other Resources

 • HOUSING ASSISTANCE – Clackamas County Coordinated Housing Access is the starting point for housing and support services.
 Emergency, transitional, and permanent housing referrals may be available.
-Problem solving and resources to prevent loss of housing can be explored (financial assistance is based on eligibility).
+Unlocking Opportunities: IDD Community in Oregon Problem-solving and resources to prevent loss of housing can be explored (financial assistance is based on eligibility).
 You can call or fill out the online intake form to get on the waitlist for an Intake Interview.
 Phone: 503-655-8575

 • Cooking Matters – Cooking Matters is on a mission to make eating healthier and affordable for families everywhere.
 Find tips, recipes, lesson plans, and handout activities for kids.
 Find cooking classes in your area as well.